Three Generations, One Gene Mutation, No Cancer

 In March 2009, the family was dealing with cancer again.
 Witt's daughter, Shannon Wilson, had been diagnosed with the same rare cancer.
 Godley told them, "You're either living on a toxic waste dump, or you have a genetic mutation."

 Godley tested the whole family for the gene.
 By October 2009, the results were in.
-Witt, Wilson and her two teenage children packed into the office of Kenan Onel, MD, PhD, director of the medical center's Pediatric Familial Cancer Clinic.
-Only one other person had the genetic mutation -- it was Wilson's 16-year-old daughter, Kelsey.
+Witt, Wilson and her two teenage children discovered only one other person had the genetic mutation -- it was Wilson's 16-year-old daughter, Kelsey.

 Fortunately, Wilson's only sibling, Ashley, was able to donate bone marrow for Wilson's stem cell transplant in April 2010.
 The treatment took just as much of an emotional toll as the diagnosis.
 Wilson credits Godley and staff nurse Lisandra Ayala, RN, OCN, for being "the best" at coaxing her through it.